brianshumate/vaultron/README.md

 ### Where's My Vault Data?

 Vault data is kept in Consul's key/value store, which in turn is written into the `consul/oss_server_*/data` directories for each of the three Consul servers.
-Here is the tree showing the directory structure for a Consul server:
+Here is a tree showing the directory structure for a Consul server:

 ```
 └── consul